alexchang40/Adv_concepts_final/README.md

 * ABOUT

-  Web-based platform for protein molecular property characterization Provides the following properties:
+  Web-based platform for protein molecular property characterization that provides the following properties:
   * Sequence length
   * Molecular weight
   * Hydropathy index